 - CRR also has a major role to play during high inflation.
-During high inflation, the Reserve Bank of India increases the CRR rate to reduce the amount of money which is available with the banks.
+During high inflation, the Reserve Bank of India increases the CRR rate to reduce the amount of money that is available with the banks.
 This reduces the excess flow of money in the economy.

 To know about Cash Reserve Ratio in detail, refer to the linked page.